Disposable Email Checker

 Is there an API I can call from my application?

 Yes!
-POST /api/tools/identity-check is documented on this page.
+POST /api/tools/authenticity-check is documented on this page.
 Anonymous calls are rate-limited (10/min, 100/day per IP); calls authenticated with your Dregs secret key get 100/min plus your monthly operations quota.

 Why does the authenticated API accept fields like firstName and organizationName?